Last Updated on October 27, 2023 by Sorin Petroj

 Returning the ball with anything but the rubber was considered a lost point.
-Here is important to say that only a handful and fingers come into consideration.
+Here is essential to say that only a handful and fingers come into consideration.
 Other parts of the hand do not count.

 Touching the table with your hand

 If you touch the table tennis table with your hand, the one with which you do not hold the racket, the point will be automatically awarded to the opponent.
-This does not mean that you hang a table when fighting for a point and moving.
+This does not mean you hang a table when fighting for a point and moving.

 Ping pong rules – Let